rbowsley/lamplighthelp/source/20-2-5_Setting_up_or_editing_an_attendancerole_based_charge_rule.markdown

-# 20.2.5    Setting up or Editing an Attendance/Role-based Charge Rule
+# 20.2.5    Charge Module: Setting up an Attendance/Role-based Charge Rule

 > This allows you to combine information and set up charge rules using data on attendance (booked, cancelled, no show etc.) alongside the different roles ({{staff}}, {{vol}}, {{user}} etc.)